toan28102002/nguyenquytoanbanking.com/README.md

-NguyenQuyToanBanking.com
+**NguyenQuyToanBanking.com**

-Public Banking Web App – Full-featured web banking project by Toan Nguyen Simulates online banking functionality with user accounts, transfers, dashboards, and admin controls.
+Public Banking Web App – a full-featured online banking project developed by Toan Nguyen.

+This application simulates real-world banking functionality, including: user accounts, money transfers, dashboards, crypto conversions, loan management, tax payments, and admin controls.

+I have been working on this project for several months, continuously adding new features and improving functionality in my free time to create a comprehensive and secure banking experience.

 🚀 Features